kaioso20/DoneStreet/README.md

 # DoneStreet Project - Swagger

-This project is an development with swagger (v 2.0) for 1st phase.
+This project is an development with swagger (v 2.0).

 ## Installation